LeninSG21/WidowX/ROS/README.md

 Once you have them, you'll need to chose which one will be the master.
 That is, the one that will orquestrate the communication.
 I'll explain the case in which the master will be in charge of reading the controller and the slave will be communicating with the ArbotiX.
 Why is this?
 Well, the motivation behind all of this work is to use the WidowX in a rescue robot.
 In this scenario, we need a computer inside the robot that will connect via LAN to another computer that the user has.
 So, it makes sense that the master is the computer that the user has direct access to, and that the slave is the robot's computer.
 But remember, this is only one of the many applications.
 Judge by yourself which arrangement suits best your needs.

-> *Note* the following instructions require a bit of knowledge in networks.
+> **NOTE** the following instructions require a bit of knowledge in networks.
 So if dynamic/static IP, LAN, DHCP and SSH sound like an *out of this world* language (and I'm not talking about Elvish, Klingon or Dothraki for all you nerds out there), make sure to make a fast Wikipedia search to understand the basics.

 Ok, so once you've decided which will be your master and your slave, you'll need to connect to the same LAN.
 Then, get the IP addresses of both computers.
 You can do that by clicking the *connection information* option when you select the connectivity symbol or by running `ifconfig` in your terminal.
 If the IP of the computers is being assigned by the DHCP, you'll need to retrieve the IPs every time you do this.
 That is why it is better to leave a static IP in both computers.